LauJohansson/LauJohansson/README.md

 # Introduction

 ## Who am I
-A danish student data-engineer.
+A danish data engineer.
 Interested in data science.
-Specializing in data analysis and deep learning.
+Specialized in data analysis and deep learning.

+Currently working with Micrsoft Azure and Databricks.

 ## Project overviews